 Sally.
 Non-Continuous Verb

-He is sad because she is not there. - Debbie is
+He is sad because she is not there.

 missing her favorite TV program.
 Normal Verb